 1. Gymnastics is a perseverance sport

 Unlike most sports, in gymnastics you could be tackling to perfect a skill for years and years before it is achieved.
-Skills such as glide kip on uneven bars and tumbles including flips/saltos take a great amount of persistence before they are under any gymnast’s belt!
+Skills such as glide kip on uneven bars and tumbles including flips/saltos take a great amount of persistence before they’re under any gymnast’s belt!

-Every time a gymnast falls, they have to get back up and try again, which is a great life motto to live by!
+Every time a gymnast falls, they have to get back up and try again, teaching resilience.

 Like in life, you can’t always win in gymnastics.
 Sometimes you have to lose and experience the feeling of having lost, move forward and own it.
 This in itself, is so much more valuable than winning.
 Gymnasts are taught to bounce back from failure.